ascsi/grunt-gplay/README.md

 ### Options

-#### options.separator
+#### options.APK
 Type: `String`
-Default value: `',  '`

-A string value that is used to do something with whatever.
+A string value that holds the path and the name of your APK file.
+For instance 'apk':'./platforms/android/build/android-release.apk'

-#### options.punctuation
+#### options.secret
 Type: `String`
 Default value: `'.'`

+A string value that hold the path to the Google service account JSON file.
+For instance 'secret': './secret.JSON'.

+#### options.secret
+Type: `String`
+Default value: `'.'`

-A string value that is used to do something else with whatever else.
+A string value that hold the path to the Google service account JSON file.
+For instance 'secret': './secret.JSON'.

 ### Usage Examples